-- 2.8 Stickers and stamps can be used to celebrate effort and achievement these could work alongside the whole school rewards system or may be specific to the department/faculty. - 2.9 All written feedback provided by the teacher should be completed in legible handwriting in a coloured pen to ensure the feedback is easily discernible from the students' own writing.
-Peer marking should be indicated with the use of a green pen. - 2.10 Teachers should have high expectations with regards to the presentation of students' books and any deviation from this expectation should trigger a teacher response and, if necessary, a sanction. (see Presentation of Students' Work Policy) - 2.11 Unless otherwise stated, all books are formal academic records of learning and feedback.
-For this reason, it is expected that all books are presented in this way.
-Books should be graffiti free and should contain neat, well-presented work. - 2.12 To mark every piece of work to the depth and accuracy of the above is not possible and can have a negative impact on the confidence of the students.
-It is acceptable for intervening work to:

-• be marked to a lesser depth

-- have non-written outcomes and / or stamps and stickers - be marked in class by the pupil (self-assessment) - be marked by swapping with another pupil (peer assessment)
+- SP Spelling (subject specific) - CL Capital Letters - PG Punctuation and Grammar - 2.6 Stickers and stamps can be used to celebrate effort and achievement these could work alongside the whole school rewards system or may be specific to the department/faculty. - 2.7 All written feedback provided by the teacher should be completed in legible handwriting in red, pink or purple pen to ensure the feedback is easily discernible from the students' own writing.
+Peer marking should be indicated with the use of a green pen. - 2.8 Teachers should have high expectations with regards to the presentation of students' books and any deviation from this expectation should trigger a teacher response and, if necessary, a sanction. (see Presentation of Students' Work Policy) - 2.9 Unless otherwise stated, all books are formal academic records of learning and feedback.
+For this reason, it is expected that all books (and folders) are presented in this way.
+Books (and folders) should be graffiti free and should contain neat, well-presented work. - 2.10 To mark every piece of work to the depth and accuracy of the above is not always possible and can have a negative impact on the confidence of the students.
+It is acceptable for intervening work to: - be marked to a lesser depth - have non-written outcomes and / or stamps and stickers - be marked in class by the pupil (self-assessment) - be marked by swapping with another pupil (peer assessment)

-2.13 Marking of homework
+2.11 Marking of homework